manikcloud/Azure-k8s-infra-ops/README.md

 - Java application source code.
 - JIRA for issue tracking and release management.
 - Code scanning tools integrated into the CI/CD pipelines.

+---
+# DevOps Project README

+## Approach

+The project is structured as follows:

+### Day 1

+- Created a simple Java application named "manik-calc."
+- Set up an Azure account.
+- Used Terraform to provision an Azure Container Registry (ACR) and an Azure Kubernetes Service (AKS) cluster.
+- Configured Visual Studio Code (VSCode) with GitHub integration and connected it to the AKS cluster.
+- Deployed the "manik-calc" application to the AKS cluster.
+- Conducted testing to ensure the setup is working as expected.

+### Day 2

+- Focused on setting up a Jenkins cluster on the AKS.
+- Installed Helm on the AKS cluster.
+- Launched Jenkins using Helm.
+- Exposed Jenkins through a Load Balancer service.
+- Started basic testing jobs within Jenkins.
+- Addressed permission issues between Jenkins and AKS.
+- Removed the default agent in Jenkins.
+- Configured a pod as a Jenkins slave using the Kubernetes plugin.